nkhr000/env/docker/python3/README.md

 Command for python3 settings
 ------------------------------------------

-1. Add the Dockerfile and the requirements.txt in in a created directory (./python3) .
+1. Add the Dockerfile and the requirements.txt in a created directory (./python3) .

 ```
 mkdir ./python3